Does this test have other names?

 Signs and symptoms of high testosterone in women include:

-Irregular or nonexistent menstruation
+Irregular or no menstruation

-Excessive hair, especially on the face
+Extra hair growth, especially on the face

 Blood sugar imbalance